 24-hour beer machine - convenient

-many restaurants display plastic replicas of their entire menu in the window - strange but handy if you want to know exactly what you're getting
+many restaurants display plastic replicas of their menu in the window - weird but handy if you wanna know exactly what you're getting

 Other behavioural quirks on wide display in Tokyo are the kind of things you see on TV and online so much that they become a cliché, which makes witnessing it first hand all the more significant.
 Firstly, rush hour trains are truly insane.
 Stuck as I was in a jet lag cycle of rising at unnaturally early hours meant that for a couple of days I couldn’t avoid it as I needed to get to another part of the city.
 Londoners may complain about crowded trains but here they stuff you into the carriages so tightly that you can sometimes only move your head and fingers, before prising yourself back onto the platform at your stop gasping for breath.